rezashkv/unlearn-ft/README.md

 ## Training

 ### 1. Effect of Pruning
 There are pruning checkpoints (55 and 82) corresponding to the paper experiments in [this HF Repo](https://huggingface.co/rezashkv/diffusion_pruning).
 You can download them and put them in a path of your choice.
 Then, to reproduce the experiments on the effect of pruning, you can use the following slurm scripts.
+Make sure you update the checkpoint paths in the scripts.
 In all scripts, set `expert ID = 2` for the [55% checkpoint](https://huggingface.co/rezashkv/diffusion_pruning/tree/main/55) and `expert ID = 5` for the [82% checkpoint](https://huggingface.co/rezashkv/diffusion_pruning/tree/main/82) if expert id is required.

 - `slurm_scripts/coco/baseline_coco_aptp_ddpm_512.slurm`
 - `slurm_scripts/coco/baseline_coco_aptp_ddpm_512_random.slurm`